constantdict API reference

 class constantdict.constantdictmutation[source]

 A mutable dictionary that can be converted back to a constantdict without copying.
-This class behaves exactly like a dict, except for the additions mentioned below.
+This class behaves exactly like a dict, except for the addition mentioned below.

 finish() constantdict[K, V][source]